TianQijia/Explainable_AttentionUnet/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
-Special thanks to the project supervisors Dr.Can Li and contributors for their guidance and support.
+Special thanks to the project supervisors Dr. Can Li and contributors for their guidance and support.

 ---